Rigidity and stability of spheres in the Helfrich model: Introduction

-\begin{rmk} A candidate immersion $f_0$ which achieves the global energy minimum is called a \emph{solution}.
+\begin{rmk} A candidate embedding $f_0$ which achieves the global energy minimum is called a \emph{solution}.
 It is not unique.
 The constraints and the functional $\hat{\SH}$ are invariant under reparametrisation as well as rigid motions in $\R^3$. \end{rmk}

 The variational problem (P1) is the classical formulation suggested in \citet{H73,DH76,DH76p2}.
-A solution $\hat{f}:\Sigma\rightarrow\R^3$ will satisfy the Euler-Lagrange equation
+A solution $\hat{f}:\Sigma\rightarrow\R^3$ will satisfy the aforementioned Euler-Lagrange equation

-where $s_0,v_0\in\R$ are Lagrange multipliers.
+where $s_0,v_0\in\R$ are Lagrange multipliers (see \cite{capovilla}).
+In the above we have used $\Delta = g^{ij}\nabla_i\nabla_j$ to denote the Laplace-Beltrami operator and $A^o = A - \frac12gH$, where $g$ is the metric induced by $\hat{f}$, to denote the tracefree part of the second fundamental form $A$.
+For more details on our notation we refer the reader to Section 2.

 We emphasise that $s_0$ and $v_0$ in \eqref{EQeulerlagrange2} are abstract mathematical constants; they have no physical meaning.
 Their role is to ensure that the restrictions \eqref{P1constraint} are satisfied by $\hat{f}$.
 They do not represent any physical force in the original formulation.

-It is possible to derive an expression similar to \eqref{EQeulerlagrange2} for the shape of a biomembrane where constants {\bf with} a physical meaning appear in a manner identical to $s_0$ and $v_0$.
+It is possible to derive an expression similar to \eqref{EQeulerlagrange2} for the shape of a biomembrane where constants with a possible physical meaning appear in a manner identical to $s_0$ and $v_0$.
 This can be achieved via the inclusion of the osmotic pressure difference $p$ and tensile stress $\lambda$ in the expression for the free energy of a closed bilayer.
 This slightly different approach has by now become quite common -- see for example \citet{B13,T06} and \citet{Vnotes}.
 Indeed, \citet{DH76} argued that the Lagrange multipliers $s_0$ and $v_0$ above essentially play these roles.
 This leads to the alternative functional

 It is the functional $\SH^{c_0}$ above that we study in this paper.
 For clarity, we restate the minimisation problem associated to this functional below. \begin{prob}[P2] Suppose $\Sigma$ is a closed differentiable 2-manifold with genus zero.
-Let $c_0$, $p$ and $\lambda$ be fixed positive constants.
-Minimise ${\SH}^{c_0}(f)$ in the class of smooth immersions $f:\Sigma\rightarrow\R^3$.
-That is, find an immersion $f_0:\Sigma\rightarrow\R^3$ such that
+Let $c_0$, $p$ and $\lambda$ be fixed constants.
+Minimise ${\SH}^{c_0}(f)$ in the class of smooth embeddings $f:\Sigma\rightarrow\R^3$.
+That is, find an embedding $f_0:\Sigma\rightarrow\R^3$ such that

-for any other smooth immersion $f$ of $\Sigma$. \end{prob} A solution to (P2) will satisfy the Euler-Lagrange equation \eqref{EQeulerlagrange2} with tensile stress $\lambda$ substituted for $s_0$ and the osmotic pressure difference $p$ substituted for $v_0$:
+for any other smooth embedding $f$ of $\Sigma$. \end{prob} A solution to (P2) will satisfy the Euler-Lagrange equation \eqref{EQeulerlagrange2} with tensile stress $\lambda$ substituted for $s_0$ and the osmotic pressure difference $p$ substituted for $v_0$: